 There is no access to the beach within the complex because it is a bit far from the seashore and one can admire only the view from above.

-I left for the end one of the experiences I do not recommend: Dalboka mussel farm.
+I left for the end one of the experiences I do not recommend.
 If you want to annoy yourself by imagining some delicious mussels, you have found the ideal place – Dalboka.
-The experiment was like this: we waited for about 45 minutes to find a table which we cleaned ourselves from previous clients and waited for another hour for somebody to take our order.
+The experience was like this: we waited for about 45 minutes to find a table which we cleaned ourselves from previous clients and waited for another hour for somebody to take our order.
 The mussels were full of Delikat (taste amelioration), which stayed on my throat for a very long time.
 The check came after an eternity and it did not seem cheap.
 The conclusions can be drawn by you.
-We ate better shells in the port of Kavarna or Balchik, at the first promenade restaurant next to the palace.
+We ate better mussels in the port of Kavarna or Balchik, at the first promenade restaurant next to the palace.